SHOW OF HANDS GREEK ISLANDS CRUISE

 Show of Hands has more than 2 decades on the road, 25 album releases, 2 Honorary Doctorates, 3 BBC Folk Awards, 5 Royal Albert Hall sell-outs and tours in 14 countries from America to Australia.
 They now invite you to join them cruising the Greek Islands and Turkish Coast aboard the luxury schooner ‘Star Flyer’, offering the best food, wine, art, architecture, scenery and history along the way.

-With the emphasis for this voyage very much on the itinerary, Steve & Phil will be on board for the whole cruise, for concerts, workshops and sing arounds.
+With the emphasis for this voyage very much on the itinerary, Steve & Phil will be on board for the whole cruise, for informal concerts, workshops and sing arounds.

-With only 160 guests on board, you really don't want to miss this extraordinary adventure... it all comes together in glorious harmony sailing the crystal clear waters of the Aegean.
+You really don't want to miss this extraordinary adventure... it all comes together in glorious harmony sailing the crystal clear waters of the Aegean.

 A more detailed programmed itinerary will be available closer to departure.